• What is Copywriting?

 The verdict?
 Paid advertising can be a great way to get copywriting client leads.
 However, if you’re not willing to take the time to learn how to run them properly, set up a lead capture system, and check your metrics on a daily basis, it’s far more likely you’ll lose money than make it.

-Your turn!
-Have tried paid advertising for your business?
+Have you tried paid advertising for your copywriting business?
 What were your results?
 Let us know in the comments below!

 Many thanks Nicki